Some people think that by calling

 The only solution for healing is love.
 But the narcissistic parent doesn’t seem able to love their child.
 If they did, they might not have abused them in the first place.
 They wouldn’t get angry if their adult child remembers the abuse and they would apologize, rebuild the relationship to show their child unconditional love.

 All of these things could happen, but don’t hold your breath.
-By it’s very nature extreme narc behavior focuses on self and cannot bear to be wrong, so if your parent is a true toxic narcissist, these symptoms of love will never happen–they will simply go on talking about you until the day they die.
+By it’s very nature extreme narcissistic behavior focuses on self and cannot bear to be wrong, so if your parent is a toxic narcissist, these symptoms of love will never happen–they will simply go on talking about you until the day they die.

 *ACON — Adult Children of Narcissists